WillAutioItrax/xamarin-docs/docs/android/platform/android-job-scheduler.md

 1. Extend the `JobService` class.
 2. Decorate the subclass with the `ServiceAttribute` and set the `Name` parameter to a string that is made up of the package name and the name of the class (see the following example).
 3. Set the `Permission` property on the `ServiceAttribute` to the string `android.permission.BIND_JOB_SERVICE`.
 4. Override the `OnStartJob` method, adding the code to perform the work.
 Android will invoke this method on the main thread of the application to run the job.
-Work that will take longer that a few milliseconds should be performed on a thread to avoid blocking the application.
+Work that will take longer than a few milliseconds should be performed on a thread to avoid blocking the application.
 5. When the work is done, the `JobService` must call the `JobFinished` method.
 This method is how `JobService` tells the `JobScheduler` that work is done.
 Failure to call `JobFinished` will result in the `JobService` putting unnecessary demands on the device, shortening the battery life.
 6. It is a good idea to also override the `OnStopJob` method.
 This method is called by Android when the job is being shut down before it is finished and provides the `JobService` with an opportunity to properly dispose of any resources.
 This method should return `true` if it is necessary to reschedule the job, or `false` if it is not desireable to re-run the job.